sapphiresinha/Data_analysis_practice_projects/README.md

 # Project Overview

-In this file you can find some small practice project I completed during my learning phase(Via Datacamp, coursera etc).
+In this file you can find some small practice project I completed during my learning phase(Via datacamp, coursera, udacity etc).

 ## First project: Dr. Semmelweis and the Discovery of Handwashing.